RikusWiehahn/internet-computer-web-2-bridge/README.md

 # Run it locally

-Please not this is a work in progress and hasn't been deployed on the main Internet Computer network yet.
+🚧 Please note this is a work in progress and hasn't been deployed on the main Internet Computer network yet!

 ## Configuration